Back to Blog

 Change Management: Effectively Navigating Digital Transformation

-Change is inevitable, and moving forward as individuals and agencies requires us to learn, grow and adapt to new practices and procedures.
-For the corrections community, a driving force of change right now is the transition to digital tracking.
+Change is inevitable, and moving forward as individuals and agencies require us to learn, grow, and adapt to new practices and procedures.
+For the corrections community, a significant driving force for change right now is the transition to digital tracking.

 Paul Baze, MPA, CJM, CCT, NJLCA